 21. The Guardian Legend (Compile, 1989)

 An odd combination of gameplay styles that turned out to make for a pretty damn good game.
 Guardian Legend is more or less a combination of an overhead adventure game and a shoot-em-up with some light RPG elements on top.
-Roughly half of the game is spent exploring "the Labyrinth" in order to collect weapons and character upgrades, but also to unlock the ten corridors.
-Entering the corridors changes the game to an overhead shooting perspective where you put your collected weapons and upgrades to good use fighting swarms of enemies, as well as the game's bosses.
+Roughly half of the game is spent exploring "the Labyrinth" in order to collect weapons and character upgrades, but also to unlock the numerous corridors.
+Entering the corridors changes the game to an overhead shooting perspective where you put your collected weapons and upgrades to good use fighting swarms of enemies, as well as the game's very challenging bosses.
 As per Compile standards, these sections are fast paced and intense, and the sheer variety of weapons at your disposal ensures that there's plenty of ways to approach any given battle.